RonenNess/V8Extended/README.md

 Note: I can't promise there are no ways to break from this cage, so please use carefully and **at your own risk**.

-# Exceptions

-Just a tip about exceptions: if you want to capture exceptions that occur from C# side as JavaScript exceptions inside your script, you need to set `EnableRuntimeInterruptPropagation` to true.

 # License

 V8.Extended is distributed under the permissive MIT license.